stacks-network/docs/concepts/sbtc/emily.md

 The Emily API is designed to track deposits and withdrawals, providing information about the status of in-flight sBTC operations.
 It serves two primary user groups: sBTC users and sBTC app developers.

+## Why Emily?

+The Emily API is given an indirect name because it handles more than just Deposits and Withdrawals; it can detect the health of the system and will likely be extended to handle more as user requirements mature.
+It was once called the “Revealer API”, which stopped making sense after a few design changes, and then “Deposit API” which also stopped making sense after a few changes.
+The most obvious choice “sBTC API” gives the wrong impression of what the API is responsible for as well, since the API itself isn’t managing the entirety of the protocol.

+Large companies name their APIs after something loosely related but ambiguous enough that extensions of the API don’t make the original name of the API misleading.
+Following this, we chose “Emily” after Emily Warren Roebling who was the liaison between the builders and chief engineer, her husband, of the Brooklyn bridge.
+She was, in effect, the supervisor of the bridge’s construction; similarly, the Emily API supervises the sBTC bridge and liaises between the users of the protocol and the sBTC signers.

 ## Key Features

 1. **Track Deposits**: Monitor the process of converting BTC to sBTC.